by Lauren Brown | Feb 18, 2026 | gold

 9. Is There a Lawsuit Against Augusta Precious Metals?

 There are no significant public records or updates on lawsuits specifically against Augusta Precious Metals.
 However, investors should always perform their due diligence and review the company’s history and customer feedback.
+We recommend you check PACER and the SEC’s databases and search for the company name there for the most recent data.

 10. How Do I Set Up a (Gold or Silver) IRA through Augusta Precious Metals?